ethicsbowlchina/makingandlearning/modules/session four/_posts/2000-01-04-Concluding-Comments.md

 We hope that you've enjoyed this course.
 The tools presented here are meant to be revisited on a regular basis and serve a cycles of learning for you and / or your makerspace team.
 The real learning begins with yourself or your organization.

-For more information on this project and its resources,visit  [www.makingandlearning.org](www.makingandlearning.org).
+For more information on this project and its resources, visit  [www.makingandlearning.org](www.makingandlearning.org).

 For more information on Children’s Museum of Pittsburgh and its makerspace, MAKESHOP, visit [www.pittsburghkids.org](www.pittsburghkids.org) and [www.makeshoppgh.com](www.makeshoppgh.com)